opensquiggly/user-docs/020-getting-started/01-shared-instance.md

 ---
+weight: 10
 Order: 1
 Title: Public Portal
+description: >
+  This section gives an overview of our SaaS-based public (shared instance) portal.
+  Please note that usage of the public portal is currently recommended only for evaluation purposes.
 ---
-# For Evaluation Purposes Only
+## For Evaluation Purposes Only

 IMPORTANT: OUR CLOUD HOSTED SHARED PORTAL IS CURRENTLY RECOMMENDED FOR EVALUATION PURPOSES ONLY.